William Ashhurst

-Sir William Ashhurst or Ashurst (26 April 1647 – 12 January 1720) was an English banker and Whig politician who sat in the English and British House of Commons between 1689 and 1710.
-He served as Lord Mayor of London for the year 1693 to 1694.
+Sir William Ashhurst (26 April 1647 – 12 January 1720) was a British banker, merchant and Whig politician who sat in the English and British House of Commons from 1689 to 1710.
+He also served as the Lord Mayor of London in 1693.

 Early life

 Ashurst was the son of Henry Ashurst, Merchant Taylor, of Watling Street and Hackney, Middlesex, and his wife was Judith Reresby, daughter of William Reresby, merchant, of London.
 He was apprenticed to his father in 1662, and became a Freeman of the Merchant Taylor's Company in 1669.
 He married Elizabeth Thompson, the daughter of Robert Thompson, merchant, of Newington Green, Surrey, by licence dated 31 August 1668.

 Career

 Ashurst became a successful woollen draper, trading with North America.
+In c1675, he acquired the house of William Blake (founder of the Ladies Charity School) in Highgate, and built a mansion, Ashhurst House.
+Prior to Blake's residence, it had been part of Arundel House.
+St Michael's Church now occupies its site.

-In 1679 he became a Common Councillor for Bread Street Ward.
+In 1679 he entered politics, becoming a Common Councilman for Bread Street Ward.
 On his father's death in 1680 he inherited property in Watling Street, Castle Hedingham in Essex and six other houses.
 He became a member and treasurer of the New England Company in 1681 and was Auditor of Bridgehouse accounts from 1682 to 1684.

 Ashurst was appointed Deputy Lieutenant in 1687 and elected Alderman for Bread Street on 12 August 1687.
 He became Master of the Merchant Taylors Company for the year 1687 to 1688 and was knighted on 29 October 1687.
 In 1688, he changed wards and became Alderman for Billingsgate.
 He was also appointed President of Christ's Hospital in 1688.
 He was a good friend of Edmund Calamy and was a nonconformist like the rest of his family, so he was an active supporter of the Glorious Revolution.
 In 1689 he became Colonel of the Yellow Regiment, London Trained Bands, for a year and Vice-President of the Honourable Artillery Company (HAC) from 1689 to 1703.
 He also became a J.P. for Middlesex, and at the 1689 English general election was returned as Whig Member of Parliament for the City of London in the Convention Parliament (1689).
 He was then appointed as Commissioner for preventing the export of wool from 1689 to 1692.